Is honey a good food?

 - Rice Malt Syrup is often referred to a healthier sugar alternative by those wanting to avoid fructose.
 However, like other sweeteners, it too must go through processing before it is a finished product, meaning it’s not 100% naturally occurring like honey.

 - Maple Syrup is typically used as a better option to sugar.
 However, many people fall into the trap of tricky food labels that may mislead you into buying Maple ‘Flavoured’ Syrup in oppose to ‘Pure’ Maple Syrup, making it a very unhealthy option if you’ve been tricked into buying a high fructose ‘maple flavoured’ product.
-Maple Syrup, like other sweetners on this list, is also processed prior to bottling.
-Once the sap from the Maple trees has been harvested, it is boiled down to become a syrup.
-Once evaporation is complete, the finished product is bottled or canned and shipped, meaning it has large food mileage.
-As Maple Syrup is made only in North America, it is unable to be produced in Australia and classified as an Australian made product compared to our 100% pure Australian honey that’s been proudly supplied by over 600 Aussie beekeeping families.
+Maple Syrup, like other sweeteners on this list, is also processed prior to bottling.
+Once the sap from the Maple trees has been harvested, it is boiled down at high temperatures to become a syrup!

 1. 'Nutrient Review: Sweeteners'